msabrishami/isc-website-mjhp/markdowns/f1-visa.md

 Failure to obtain the proper authorization for an RCL or failing to resume a full course load after the RCL period has ended can result in the student falling out of status, which can have serious consequences for their F-1 status.

 Please note that regulations and policies can change over time, so it is important for students to check with their DSO and keep up-to-date with any changes.
-For more details we recommend reaching out to your school’s international office and also study <a href="https://studyinthestates.dhs.gov/sevis-help-hub/student-records/manage-program-dates-registration-and-course-load/reduced-course">DHS guidelines</a>.
+For more details, we recommend reaching out to your school’s international office and also studying <a href="https://studyinthestates.dhs.gov/sevis-help-hub/student-records/manage-program-dates-registration-and-course-load/reduced-course">DHS guidelines</a>.

 ### Valid Passport